IamSmitChitroda/Appmania/README.md

 ## Contact

-For any inquiries or feedback, please contact (smitchitroda2210@gmail.com).
+For any inquiries or feedback, please contact [Smit Chitroda](smitchitroda2210@gmail.com).